andyeske/How-to-CAD-Inventor/README.md

 * Learning how to use loft and sweep.
 * Continuing to master previously explored tools, such as revolve, linear/circular patterns and plane creation.

-**Session Activity:** Using the tools learned on Session 4, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on Session 4, we’ll design two objects, namely:
 * A banana, in honor of the banana lounge (using various plane cuts, splines and lofts).
 * A Play Station 1 [controller](https://mikesgameshop.com/cdn/shop/products/005123-1.jpg?v=1659137472).